KM-1/amazigh-alphabet-search-view/README.md

 ### how to do ?
-To insert these new characters of Amazigh script you must create a class which implement  *Comparable*  and override *int function compareTo(other)*
+To do deep Customization (any alphabet , any alphabetical order).
+You must create a class which implement  *Comparable*  and override *int function compareTo(other)*

   #### Example of Kabyle -> French Dictionnary